Nationals - Mets Prediction, Odds, Pick, How To Watch

-It is a battle of the bottom two teams in the NL East as the Washington Nationals face the New York Mets.
+Coming in off a win in game one, the New York Mets host the Washington Nationals.
 It is now time to continue our MLB odds series with a Nationals-Mets prediction, pick, and how-to watch.

-The Nationals come into the game after taking two of three over the Rockies.
-They have now won five of their last six games while scoring a lot of runs in the process.
-In the last six games, the Nationals have scored 38 runs, well above their season-long pace.
-The Nationals now sit at 43-59 on the season and are 22 games back of the Braves.
-They are also 12 games out of the Wild Card race and sit second to last in the National League.
-This will most likely lead to the Nationals selling at the deadline.
+Last night the two starting pitchers pitched well.
+Josiah Gray went six innings and allowed just one hit without a run.
+Meanwhile, Kodai Senga gave up two hits, and a sacrifice fly to Keibert Ruiz in six innings.
+The game was tight throughout with neither offense hitting well, but then in the eighth inning, the Mets got something going.
+After Francisco Lindor, and Jeff McNeil singles, Daniel Vogelbach hit a single to tie the game.
+Then, after a lengthy rain delay, Mark Canha drove in the go-ahead run.
+David Robertson normally would have entered to close out the game, but instead, it was Brooks Raley.
+Then after the game, Robertson was traded to the Marlins.

-The Mets are coming off a loss to the Yankees last night.
-Jose Quintana gave up three runs in the first four innings as the Mets could only score one.
-The Mets are a disappointing 47-54 on the season and are 17.5 games back of the Braves in the division.
-They also sit 7.5 games back of the Reds for the last wild card spot, with the Marlins, Diamondbacks, Cubs, and Padres all in between them and the Reds.
-With that, it seems the Mets will also be selling at the deadline, admitting defeat on the season.
+This may be a sign that the Mets are waving the white flag on the season.
+They are 48-54 on the season, 17 games behind the Braves, and also seven games out of a wild card spot.

 Here are the Nationals-Mets MLB odds, courtesy of FanDuel.